depp/syncfiles/README.md

 - Creates Macintosh files with MPW Shell creator code and text file type.

-## Limitations

-There is a hard-coded maximum file size of 64 KiB.

 ## File Patterns

 Copies files named Makefile, and files with the following extensions: